 Because of an exponential rise in screen time in the last couple of years, in order to be productive, it has become very important to rightfully manage your precious time and to avoid distractions at work.
 Millions of distractions on your phone are always surrounding you.
 They are just one click away.
 Therefore, it is you who needs to take action to control them.
 It doesn’t matter whether you are at your workplace or working from home, these distractions will not leave you anywhere.
 However, by following these 8 expert pieces of advice, you can deal with them in a strategic way.

 Before you tackle distractions, it is required to take stock of everything that distracts you at work.
 Find a day when you can keep a check on it and identify things that consume most of your time.
 See what the real distractors are and what is it that can be delegated to others.
-This lets you make better plan to deal with such distractors effectively.
+This lets you make a better plan to deal with such distractors effectively.

-Keep your Internet browser closed
+Don’t let your Internet browser distract you

 Comply with the Law of the Vital Few

 According to this law, just 20% of possible causes lead to 80% of a given effect.
 Follow this by identifying 20% of your activities that push you 80% closer to goals.
 The activities that can contribute the most always include the ones you are specially skilled to do.
 For instance, your 20% should include making a business strategy, writing a paper, designing software, or other such activities that you are good at.
 Such activities will not involve responding to emails, sending messages on WhatsApp or commenting on Facebook or Twitter, as even a student can do that.

 In your office cubicle, use headphones to cut distractions from colleagues or other action.
 It will not only cancel noise but also keep people away when they see you all geared up.
 If your employer allows it, you may also listen to music while working on something that doesn’t require too much focus.